zhanyang01/tp/docs/UserGuide.md

 ### Listing all clients : `list`

-Shows a list of all clients in the address book.
+Shows a list of all clients in the application.

 Format: `list`

-### Editing a person : `edit`
+### Editing a client : `edit`

-Edits an existing person in the address book.
+Edits an existing client in the application.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]… [pmr/_MEETING_REGION]`

-- Edits the person at the specified `INDEX`.
+- Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative
+- When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative
 - Recommended to use addTag to add tags, deleteTag to delete tags
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples: